Bill Dolan Interview Part 1

 Ronnie and I had taught each other how to play guitar through thousands of hours of practice and well over a hundred shows.
 Our band at the time, Whitey (which included our soul brother, Matthew Tucker on drums), was neither successful nor well-known, but there was one thing you couldn’t take away from us: almost nobody out-rocked us.
 But we weren’t King Crimson, right?
 We’d go see Jesus Lizard at Lounge Ax and say, “All right, those guys make us look like chumps.”
 But it didn’t happen very often.

-In spite of our pride in epitomizing what we believed to be the standard of rock, neither of us were conceited or deluded.
-We loved tons of other bands and never looked down our noses at anyone.
-I guess you could say we were relatively humble about having such a high opinion of ourselves.
-We never thought we were better than anyone; we were just different.
+Despite our pride in epitomizing what we believed to be the standard of rock, we loved many other bands and never looked down our noses at anyone.
+You could say we were relatively humble about having such a high opinion of ourselves.
 Loads of other bands had better songs, better equipment, better everything.
-And we respected those guys and never begrudged most of them when they got record deals and we didn’t.
+And we respected those guys and never begrudged most of them when they got record deals, and we didn’t.

-The beauty of “Summer Salt” wasn’t strictly in its technical genius; the way Bill played like a cross between Jimmy Page and Jimmy Nolan.
-Although I now have pretty good idea where he got the inspiration for those riffs, I had never heard anything quite so funky and angular, yet fluid and graceful.
+The beauty of Bill’s guitar work was like a cross between Jimmy Page and Jimmy Nolan.
+I had never heard anything quite so funky and angular, yet fluid and graceful.
 Plus, as far as listening to instrumental music, it was the first time since Rush’s “YYZ” that I didn’t say, “Where’s the singer?”
 And this kid was 23 years old!
 The questions swirled around like a vortex.
 Where the fuck did he learn to play like that?
 Where the fuck did he come from?
 Who is this fucking kid?

 Whiteycover1